George Clooney Nespresso Coffee Ad (What Else?)

 Is this Advert a Success or a Lemon?

-It’s always difficult to determine the success of a marketing campaign.
-One measure is to see how much “chatter” the advert has raised. for example, can you remember what brand was being promoted?
+It is always difficult to determine the success of a marketing campaign.
+One measure is to see how much “chatter” the advert has raised.
+For example, can you remember what brand was being promoted by the ad?
 Would you talk to a friend about the storyline or mention the celebrities in the video?
-Can you describe in 30 seconds the key points of the ad?
+Can you describe in 30 seconds the key points of the advert?
 Have you shared the video on social media?
-Did you enjoy the advert?
+Did you enjoy the ad?
 Was it memorable?
 Would you like to watch it again?
 And finally, ….
 Are you going to buy the product being advertised?